 It’s a sunny day but my head feels cloudy.
-As I sit in my apartment, my eyes glide through the room and stop at my favorite coffee table book.
+As I sit in my apartment, my eyes glide through the room and stop at one of my more treasured books.
 It’s a simple softcover collection of my favorite photos from when I did a 365 project, way back in 2015.
 I haven’t opened the book for over a year now but this time, I decide to have a look.

 I am not sure what I am looking for and frankly, I have been feeling quite uninspired lately.
 Perhaps I hope that this book will remind me about the time when I first started doing photography.
 Maybe it will spark something inside me that also sparked when all this was still new to me.
 I am not sure.
 As I browse through the pages of my little book I can’t help but feel a sense of accomplishment.

-It’s an unsettling thought, though when I’m being completely honest with myself, is just an excuse to don’t have to go outside.
+It’s an unsettling thought, though when I’m being completely honest with myself, is just an excuse to not having to go outside and remain in the safe confinements of my home.
 I pause my thinking but now move my gaze to the camera on my shelf.
 There must be something I can do to get my inspiration back.

 A couple of weeks went by, maybe even months, but nothing really changed.
 Until one day, I had enough of it.
+I can't wait for inspiration to happen when I don't actively stimulate myself as well.
 I also realized that, though I might have been to every place I know in my surroundings before, some things are bound to change.
 Relying on these things to provide some new inspiration, I grabbed my camera and headed out.

 As I mentioned, the sun was particularly bright this day and somehow I decided to go out when the sun was at it’s highest point.
 Normally this isn’t such a good idea as my eyes are more drawn to the softer light at the end of the day.
 This time I decided to just roll with it as I was glad enough I went out already.